jaakkytt/aws-bootcamp/lab-3/README.md

 ## Clean-up

-After you're done with the demo switch back to the AWS CLI terminal window to kill the instance and delete the S3 bucket with it's contents.
+After you're done with the lab switch back to the AWS CLI terminal window to kill the instance and delete the S3 bucket with it's contents.
 If you're sick of the CLI at this point you could do this using the [Web Console](https://console.aws.amazon.com/) instead.
 But be careful not to remove other people's stuff by mistake.

     ~/aws-bootcamp# aws ec2 terminate-instances --cli-input-json file://instance-ids.json
     ~/aws-bootcamp# aws s3 rm s3://lab-3-jane-doe --recursive